by Tamitha Chavez

 I still do not know what possessed me to accept his offer, but I did.
 He called his wife and let her know what was going on, and we were on our way.
 When he stopped to get some gas, he bought me a bottled soda.
 I don’t think that I have ever met such kindness in my life from a complete stranger.
 He took me to the hospital and waited while I went to check on my mom.
 Then he took me to my hotel, waited while I dropped off my backpack, and took me back to the hospital.

 When we got back to the hospital, I offered to give him some gas money.
 I felt like it was the least that I could do.
 It was after midnight, and here he was, still helping me.
 He REFUSED!
-This gentleman had not only given me a safe ride to my mother’s side, bought me something to drink, made sure I got to my accommodations, and made it back to the hospital—but he did it out of the kindness of his heart, even at significant inconvenience to him.
-This happened in 2001, two months before 9/11.
+This gentleman had not only given me a safe ride to my mother’s side, bought me something to drink, made sure I got to my accommodations, and made it back to the hospital, but he did it out of the kindness of his heart.
 I don’t remember his name, but I think about him from time to time and I hope that he is doing well.
 It just goes to prove that there is still kindness and generosity left in this world.